theandrewliu/OverRated/docs/journals/andrew-liu.md

 - At least one ah-ha! moment that you had during your coding, however small

 ## May 27, 2022
-Today, created our sql server to get ready for fastAPI endpoints.
+Today, we created our sql server to get ready for fastAPI endpoints.

+## May 31, 2022
+Today I added react capabilities in preparation to be able to create the front-end portion of the app